 Numerous toothpaste brands contain fluoride in them.
-However, if your child’s brushing technique is poor, they may have fluoride deficiency.
+However, if your child’s brushing technique is poor, he may have fluoride deficiency.
 Regular visits can spot the problem, and your kid can be given a topical fluoride solution.

-Is It Compulsory for Children to Brush their Teeth before Bedtime?
+Is It Compulsory for Children to Brush Their Teeth Before Bedtime?

-What to Do If your Child is Facing a Dental Problem?
+What to Do If Your Child Is Facing a Dental Problem?

-How Your Kid Can Avoid Orthodontic Treatment?
+How Can Your Kid Avoid Orthodontic Treatment?

 Teaching dental hygiene to children acts as a safety net against possible complications like cavities and tooth decay.
-There are some avoidable factors that also do contribute toward creating a stage in the development of one’s mouth where it becomes imperative that orthodontic treatment is carried out.
+There are some avoidable factors that also contribute toward creating a stage in the development of one’s mouth where it becomes imperative that orthodontic treatment is carried out.
 Behaviours like thumb sucking can misalign and affect the proper growth of a child’s teeth when done over a long time.
 Another factor that causes this is the premature loss of milk teeth.
 If one too many milk teeth are lost before their time, it will misalign the development of permanent teeth.